 The Best Email Marketing Software

-In short, both Aweber and Mailchimp are excellent software providers for successful email marketing campaigns.
+In short, both Aweber vs Mailchimp are excellent software providers for successful email marketing campaigns.
 Both have their advantages and disadvantages so part of the choice is subjective.

-From the direct comparisons on 11 different aspects, Aweber has a slight edge over Mailchimp in several areas.
-Overall, Aweber has a great UX, integrates well with other software and websites and adopts advanced tactics in analytics for both their own software performance and the user’s marketing campaign.
+From the direct comparisons of 11 different aspects, Aweber has a slight edge over Mailchimp in several areas.
+Overall, Aweber has a great UX, integrates well with other software and websites, and adopts advanced tactics in analytics for both their own software performance and the user’s marketing campaign.